Facebook's Sneaky Plan To Get Medical Data From Hospitals And Match It Up With Users

 For example, Facebook could determine if an old woman who goes home after surgery has friends or family to take care of them after the procedure.
 If not, then a nurse could be sent over to check on the woman.

 Federal and state privacy laws protect people’s medical information, and for good reason.
-According to the Institute of Medicine (US) Committee on Health Research and the Privacy of Health Information, breaches of private medical information can be harmful.
+According to the Institute of Medicine (U.S.) Committee on Health Research and the Privacy of Health Information, breaches of private medical information can be harmful.
 It can cause discrimination, especially when the information is released to employers or health insurance companies.

 There are already existing cases of reported breaches of medical information.
 For example, Wal-Mart allegedly used medical information to base employment hiring decisions.
 Also, geneticists admitted that employers had accessed genetics testing information, which was then used to refuse employment, fire, and deny life insurance to people.